 (1982) debuted in 2014 with Vervoering (Rapture), a family chronicle of four generations of Hindustanis.
-In 1912, 18-year-old Ramdew Rajput, scion of a high-caste Indian clan, travels by ship from India to Suriname, where he ends up as a labourer on a sugar plantation.
-Despite widespread repression, the overseers cannot knuckle under this stubborn and charismatic young man.
-He becomes a man of standing in the Hindustani community, the patriarch of generations of special folk who hold fast to their dreams, family ties, and stories.
-Her second book, De kier (The Crack, 2020) is both an engaged novel and love story.
-The storyline focuses on Uma, a young civil servant in Rotterdam who wants to make a difference in the lives of vulnerable women invisible to the outside world.
+In 1912, 18-year-old Ramdew Rajput travels from India to Suriname, where he ends up as a labourer on a sugar plantation.
+Despite repression, the overseers cannot knuckle under this stubborn and charismatic young man.
+De kier (The Crack, 2020) is both an engaged novel and love story in which young civil servant Uma wants to make a difference in the lives of vulnerable women invisible to the outside world.
 Singh studied at Erasmus University in Rotterdam, the city in which she lives and works as a public administrator.
 She has written for magazines and newspaper such as Trouw, Joop.nl, De Volkskrant, Contrast, Wereldjournalisten, and OHM Magazine.
 Singh is part of the writers' collective Fixdit, which aims to raise awareness of gender inequality in literature.
 June 2023 she will publish her book Na de komma, Hindoestaans perspectief op slavernijverleden (After the comma, Hindustani perspective on slavery history).(WN 2022)

 Archive available for: Shantie Singh

 All the World's Excuses

 With: Angel ArunA, Astrid H. Roemer, Caleb Azumah Nelson, Chika Unigwe, David Diop, Dean Bowen, Martine Woudt, Nazrina Rodjan, Neske Beks, Rachida Lamrabet, Radna Fabias, Sarita Bajnath, Shantie Singh